dawsoneliasen/dotfiles/README.md

 * Install pyenv: `brew install pyenv`
 * Launch vim and type :PlugInstall

-Finall, in order for `vim-ale` to work, you need to make sure the `flake8` Python package is installed somewhere on `$PATH`.
+Finally, in order for `vim-ale` to work, you need to make sure the `flake8` Python package is installed somewhere on `$PATH`.
+Simply running `pip install flake8` should do the job.

 ---